-When these men went into Micah's house and took the carved image, the ephod, the other house gods and the cast idol, the priest said to them, 'What are you doing?'
-They answered him, 'Be quiet!
+When these men go into Micah's house and take the carved image, the ephod, the other house gods and the cast idol, the priest says to them, 'What are you doing?'
+They answer him, 'Be quiet!
 Don't say a word.
 Come with us, and be our father and priest.
 Isn't it better that you serve a tribe and clan in Israel as priest rather than just one man's house?'
-Then the priest was glad.
-He took the ephod, the other household gods and the carved image and went along with the people.
-And so David's household possessed these religious items.✞
+Then the priest is glad.
+He takes the ephod, the other household gods and the carved image and goes along with the people.
+And so David's household possesses these religious items.✞

 In Deuteronomy 14.26 we read, "Use the silver to buy whatever you like, cattle, sheep, wine or other fermented drink, or anything you wish.
 Then you and your household shall eat there in the presence of the Lord your God and rejoice."
 The writer of Deuteronomy 26.11adds, "And you and the Levites and the aliens among you shall rejoice in all the good things the Lord your God has given to you and your household."✞

 Joshua 24.15 explains the choice facing Israel, "But if the Household serving the Lord seems undesirable to you, then choose for yourselves this day whom you will serve, whether the gods your forefathers served beyond the River or the gods of the Amorites, in whose land you are living.
 But as for me and my household, we will serve the Lord."
 What is the modern-day equivalent of the priest in the Tribal Household in Judges?✞